scylladb/scylladb/docs/dev/topology-over-raft.md

 Also, due to fencing and barriers, coordinator-side version may be behind the replica-side version by at most one stage transition.
 It may also be ahead of the replica-side version by at most one stage transition.

+## Tablet replica placement vs sharding

+There is a distinction between tablet replica placement on given shard and the shard used for routing requests.
+A shard may be a replica of a tablet, but dht::sharder may not consider this shard for reads or writes yet.

+For example, in allow_write_both_read_old stage, the pending replica is not used by the sharder for reads or writes yet.
+The purpose of the stage is to ensure that tablet replica is prepared for receiving requests before any coordinator routes requests to it.
+Similarly, when migration ends, requests stop being routed to the leaving replica before tablet replica is cleaned up.
+So sharder may not return that shard for reads or writes but it still may be a replica of a tablet.

+In general, dht::sharder is used for routing requests, so it should not be used to determine whether local shard is a replica of a tablet.
+This is determined by tablet_map::has_replica().

 # Topology guards

 In addition to synchronizing with data access operations (e.g. CQL requests), we need to synchronize with